 Additionally, this impact driver features assist mode that aids get rid of cross threading as well as screw cam-out by driving at low speed until tightening starts.
 It’s suitable for driving longer fasteners.

-Furthermore, the Makita-integrated BL brushless motor gives a full 1,550 inch per pounds of max torque in the 4th speed setting.
+Furthermore, the Makita-integrated BL brushless motor gives a full 1,550-inch per pound of max torque in the 4th-speed setting.

 - Its trigger provides great control too which is extra valuable in terms of driving screws

-- Comes with tightening mode for much faster tightening of self-drilling screws
+- Comes with a tightening mode for much faster tightening of self-drilling screws

 - Comes with assist mode that helps get rid of cross threading and screw cam-out by driving at low speed until tightening starts

-- Its BL brushless motor gives 3,600 max RPM and 1,550 inch per pounds of max torque
+- Its BL brushless motor gives 3,600 max RPM and 1,550 inches per pound of max torque

 - Incorporated with quick-shift mode selector

-- Its BL brushless motor get rids of carbon brushes, letting the BL motor to operate much more efficiently and cooler for longer life
+- Its BL brushless motor get ridded of carbon brushes, letting the BL motor to operate much more efficiently and cooler for longer life

 - Compact and ergonomic design